 Fall is an optimal time to install a new sod lawn.
 Although you may assume grass grows best in spring, this isn’t always the case.
 Cool-season grasses perform best when they are started from sod in fall.
 Even warm-season grass varieties grow well following a fall sod installation.
-This makes autumn the best or second-best time to lay sod, depending on grass type.
+This makes autumn the best or second-best time to lay sod, depending on the grass type.
 It is better to lay sod in fall than it is to install in winter or during the peak summer months.

 Table of Contents